nhsconnect/Events-Management/index.md

 | [Digital Child Health](https://developer.nhs.uk/apis/dch-beta/) | This specification contains the event messages defined by the Digital Child Health program to support the care of children. | May 2019 to<br/>TBC 2020<br/>(see guide for specific events) |
 | [National Population Failsafe Management](https://developer.nhs.uk/apis/npfm-beta/) | Specification containing information around the national population failsafe functionality and the event messages the service will publish to the EMS. | TBC 2019 |

 The `Date events available` column in the table is the date when the events specified within the implementation guide will be supported by the NEMS.
 This date does not indicate that suppliers will be publishing the event messages, only that the NEMS will accept the event message from the publishers and will distribute the event messages to the subscribers.
+The dates included are indicative of the current timeline for development but may change depending on priorities and feedback during development.

 Implementation guides such as `Digital Child Health` which contain a large number of events may be implemented incrementally.
 Events will be released for use once they have been implemented within the NEMS, while other event messages are still being developed.
 The Event Message Implementation Guides will contain specific detail around development and release dates for the individual event messages which are part of an incremental release process.